BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

     * `rotation_increase` (`CTRL` + `0` by default)
     * `translation_decrease` (`CTRL` + `9` by default)
 - after modifying filter strength you can save your changes to the application specific configuration file using the `save_config` shortcut (`CTRL` + `SHIFT` + `S` by default).
 If you want to use these values globally for all applicattions you can copy them to the default configuration file `OpenXR-MotionCompensation.ini`.
+- after modifying the config file(s) can use the `reload_config` shortcut to use the new values.
+For technical reasons motion compensation is automatically deactivated and the reference tracker pose is invalidated upon configuration reload.
+Controller side cannot be changed during runtime in the current version.

 ### Notes
 Upon activating a shortcut you get audible feedback, using either the confirmation, warning or error sound configured in your windows system control, depending on the successful execution of the action you activated.